 Tennessee Williams visits McGillin’s.

 Corestates Opens.
-When is closes in 2008, it’s sign is added to McGillin’s sign collection.
+When it closes in 2008, its sign is added to McGillin’s sign collection.

 Lit Brothers close after almost 100 years.
 Sign added to McGillin’s collection of iconic Philadelphia signs.